 - For the little tourists, I always recommend participating the Junior Ranger program at EVERY National Park site.
 There’s special activities and games, all free of charge, designed to help children learn on their level, and….there’s PATCHES!
 How fun for a kid to collect patches from the National Parks they have visited??!!!

-If all this site-seeing leaves you hungry, my NYC Restaurant Guide is only $10, and has over 30 restaurant suggestions, organized by part of town, and includes phone numbers, and information about those that participate on Open Table.
-Worth every penny y’all!!!!
+If all this site-seeing leaves you hungry, my NYC Restaurant Guide has over 30 restaurant suggestions, organized by part of town, and includes phone numbers, and information about those that participate on Open Table.